 Within the Carceral Geography Lab, Dominique is working on a range of research projects concerned with carceral spaces and carcerality.

-Her monograph, Carceral Geography: Spaces and Practices of Incarceration was published by Ashgate in 2015, following Carceral Spaces: Mobility and Agency in Imprisonment and Migrant Detention (co-edited with Nick Gill and Deirdre Conlon), and followed by Historical Geography of Prisons: Unlocking the Usable Carceral Past (Routledge 2015) co-edited with Karen Morin.
-She has recently published Carceral Spatiality: Dialogues between Geography and Criminology, co-edited by Anna Schliehe, with Palgrave (2017)
+Her monograph, Carceral Geography: Spaces and Practices of Incarceration was published by Ashgate in 2015, following Carceral Spaces: Mobility and Agency in Imprisonment and Migrant Detention (Ashgate 2013, co-edited with Nick Gill and Deirdre Conlon), and followed by Historical Geography of Prisons: Unlocking the Usable Carceral Past (Routledge 2015) co-edited with Karen Morin.
+She has recently published Carceral Spatiality: Dialogues between Geography and Criminology, co-edited with Anna Schliehe, with Palgrave (2017).
+A further edited collection, the Palgrave Handbook of Prison and the Family, co-edited with Marie Hutton, is in press.

 Her work is transdisciplinary, informed by and extending theoretical developments in geography, criminology and prison sociology, but also interfacing with contemporary debates over hyperincarceration, recidivism and the advance of the punitive state.
 She has recently published in journals including Transactions of the Institute of British Geographers, Progress in Human Geography, and Environment and Planning D: Society and Space.